Ganesh-AT/wavedrom/Introducing.WaveDrom.24.01.00.md

 The SVG specifications provide a *dominant-baseline* attribute for text elements.
 It allows the fine-tuning of the placement of the text relative to the specified coordinates.
-In most cases, the default settings combined with WaveDrom's coordinates computation provide an acceptable appearance for the labels spcified in the WaveJSON *edge* object.
+In most cases, the default settings combined with WaveDrom\'s coordinates computation provide an acceptable appearance for the labels spcified in the WaveJSON *edge* object.
 In rare cases, it might be necessary to tweak the placement.
 The [new *txtBaseline* configuration